pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 BSP is usually made with the routine provided by the original factory of the chip.
 In this project, we use the uart_printf in the official routine of CH32V103 and the rt-thread template generated by MounRiver River Studio to make it.
 After completing some tailoring of the rt-thread template, add the initialization function of printf, tidy up the project a little, and the BSP part is completed.

-The creation of the PikaScript launcher is also relatively simple.
-Add #include "pikaScript.h" to main.c and call the pikaScriptInit() function to start PikaScript.
+The creation of the PikaPython launcher is also relatively simple.
+Add #include "pikaScript.h" to main.c and call the pikaScriptInit() function to start PikaPython.
 Both pikaScript.h and pikaScriptInit() are automatically generated by the precompiler.
-Before making the launcher, you need to pull the source code of PikaScript.
+Before making the launcher, you need to pull the source code of PikaPython.

-PikaScript officially (actually, myself) provides a package management tool, just need to write request.txt, you can automatically pull the corresponding version of the source code and modules from gitee.
+PikaPython officially (actually, myself) provides a package management tool, just need to write request.txt, you can automatically pull the corresponding version of the source code and modules from gitee.
 When pulling the kernel source code, the precompiler will also be pulled down automatically.
 We write import PikaStdLib in main.py, and then precompile with the pulled precompiler to get pikaScriptInit() function.

-The package management tool can not only pull the kernel, but also pull the module, that is to say, the driver module of CH32V103 made by ourselves can also be linked to the PikaScript module library for automatic pulling.
+The package management tool can not only pull the kernel, but also pull the module, that is to say, the driver module of CH32V103 made by ourselves can also be linked to the PikaPython module library for automatic pulling.

 I recorded a video tutorial for the production of BSP and launcher.
 Those who want to know the details or want to make BSP by themselves can watch the video to understand. https://www.bilibili.com/video/BV1Cq4y1G7Tj